favourMusenga/isssue_tracker_web/Readme.md

 ## Description

-This is Zesco equipment issues tracker.
+This is Zesco equipment issues tracker

 This project has two folders :
  - [frontend](issueTracker.frontend)